dbtek/dbyll/_posts/2016-01-05-Role Models.md

   >Lepht Anonym at Lee Rosy's Tea Room, Nottingham (31/10/2015): [Google Slides][LephtNottinghamSlides]

   I'm not squeamish.
 Really, the sight of blood doesn't bother me.
 When I have blood drawn, I just calmly observe with a sort of passive fascination.
 I can watch surgical operations without any problem.
 I guess what's stopping me from from following the trail that individuals like Lepht and Zoë Quinn have blazed is a possibly unhelpful aversion to self-harm.
-OK,I'm a wuss when it comes to cutting into myself without any medical training.
+OK, I'm a wuss when it comes to cutting into myself without any medical training.
 I really look forward to when these kinds of little upgrades become accepted and mainstream so I could just walk into a clinic and have it done.

 As alluded to above, my inspiration comes from a wide range of people/things so that list is far from exhaustive.
 Having written up this list, I think understand why asking about role models (or heroes, or inspirations) is such a popular question.
 I suppose it says something about me and what I believe in.